 Rudolph A. Kubik, 96 1/2, of Granbury passed away Monday, Feb.
 5, 2013.

-Memorials: Donations may be made to the American Heart Association or the Arthritis Foundation.
+Memorials: Donations may be made to the

 "Rudy" was born in Binghamton, N.Y., on May 25, 1916, to John and Mary Kubik.
 His family later moved to Chicago, Ill., then to Wisconsin where he served in the Civilian Conservation Corps at the age of 18-19.
 At the age of 92, he attended the 75th anniversary of the CCC in Bastrop, Texas.
 He earned a degree in Chicago at a technical training school, which gave him the tools to become a sales service representative for Continental Can Co.
 On May 17, 1941, he married Mary Broz and they were married almost 59 years.
 He and Mary were transferred to Michigan and then on to Wisconsin.